Fisico/diyHue-doc/documentation.md

 <br></br>

-diyHue provides a Ecosystem for several smart home solutions, eliminating the need for vendor specific bridges and hardware.
+diyHue provides an ecosystem for several smart home solutions, eliminating the need for vendor specific bridges and hardware.
 It is Open Source and written in Python, you are now able to import and control all your lights and sensors into one system.

 Lightweight and resource friendly, to run on small devices like the RPi ....
 24/7